Floyd County Productions

 Floyd County Productions is an American animation studio located in Atlanta, Georgia.
-It has produced the animated TV shows Archer, Unsupervised, Chozen, and Dicktown for FX, in addition to providing animation for various live-action shows.
+It produces the animated TV shows Archer, Hit-Monkey, Unsupervised, Chozen, and Dicktown in addition to providing animation for various live-action shows (including the television shows Atlanta, Legion, Fargo, Goliath and It's Always Sunny in Philadelphia).

+Floyd County's longest-running show Archer has received positive reviews from critics and won awards, including four Primetime Emmy Awards, four Critics Choice Awards, and three Clio Awards.
+The series has also received 15 Annie Award nominations, among others, for outstanding achievement in animation, writing, direction, and voice acting.

+History

 The company was founded in 2009 by Adam Reed and Matt Thompson after they closed 70/30 Productions following the cancellation of the company's shows.
 Floyd County Productions grew from a small eight-person studio into a competitive animation house.